anhnguyendepocen/Duke-fall18-PS630-lab/README.md

 ## Info
-Instructor: Edmund Malesky

-Teaching Assistant: Haohan Chen, Ngoc Phan
+We share material of the lab section of POLSCI630 Probability and Regression here.

 ## Announcement

-2018-8-31 First lab
+2018-8-31 First lab meeting